sonalys/animeman/README.md

 Animeman is a service for fetching your MyAnimeList currently watching animes from Nyaa.si RSS feed.

+Currently it manages qBitTorrent through it's WebUI, creating and managing a category of torrents.

+It automatically parses the torrent titles for tagging the show, season and episodes, while also searching in Nyaa.si for new releases.

 ## How does it work?

 We fetch your currently watching anime list from MAL and search Nyaa.si with some extra parameters for entries.